Direct S3 Uploads vs Proxy Uploads: Performance Benchmarks & Implementation Guide

 How do I handle 10GB+ file uploads without timeouts?

-Use S3 Multipart Upload with 5-10MB chunks.
+Use S3 Multipart Upload with 5–10MB chunks.
 Implement parallel UploadPart requests and retry logic with exponential backoff on 5xx errors.
-Never attempt a single PUT for payloads exceeding 5GB.
+Single PUT requests are limited to 5GB by S3.

 What is the performance impact of proxy uploads on Node.js servers?

 Proxying streams consumes event loop threads and heap memory.
-At ~50 concurrent uploads, Node.js hits memory limits, causing aggressive GC pauses, request queuing, and eventual EMFILE socket exhaustion.
+At around 50 concurrent uploads, Node.js can hit memory pressure, causing aggressive GC pauses, request queuing, and eventual socket exhaustion.
+Direct uploads eliminate this bottleneck entirely.